 Opportunities outside the classroom include specialized research through independent course work, field study in the United States, Presidential Scholar research and study abroad.
-Additionally, you can gain valuable hands-on experience by assisting in labs, with faculty research, and in organizing or conducting the annual Chemistry Symposium/Science Olympiad.
 Each year, Beta Beta Beta, the biology honor society, sponsors guest speakers, field trips, and service projects.

 What Can I Do With This Degree?